RISE-iEEG: Robust to Inter-Subject Electrodes Implantation Variability iEEG Classifier: Results

-Fig.\ref{fig. histogram significant electrode} illustrates the percentage of patients for which each lobe ranks among the top three most significant lobes.
-As shown, the Superior Temporal (ST) lobe is one of the three significant lobes in 80\% of patients, suggesting that this lobe is particularly important for this task and contains highly informative data for classification.
-This finding aligns with previous ECoG research \cite{ref25}, \cite{ref30}, which emphasizes the crucial role of the Superior Temporal lobe in music perception and interpretation.
+Moreover, we identified the significant lobe for each participant ($\text{SL}_{i}^p$).
+Fig. \ref{fig. histogram significant electrode} illustrates the percentage of participants for whom each lobe is ranked among the top three significant lobes.
+Only the top three lobes are included in the histogram, as our findings show that, for most participants, these lobes contain at least 80\% of the IG information.
+Fig. \ref{fig. histogram significant electrode}(A) shows that the Postcentral gyrus is one of the three most significant lobes in 50\% of participants.
+The proximity of this region to the motor cortex, a key area involved in the planning and execution of voluntary movements, suggests a significant role in motor processing.
+This finding aligns with previous studies \cite{ref6} conducted on this dataset.
+As shown in Fig. \ref{fig. histogram significant electrode}(B), the Superior Temporal (ST) lobe ranks among the three most significant lobes in 80\% of participants, indicating that it provides highly informative data for classification in this task.
+This finding is consistent with prior ECoG studies \cite{ref25}, which highlight the pivotal role of the Superior Temporal lobe in music perception and interpretation.

-The IG method evaluates the importance of data from each brain region across all network layers.
-In contrast, we can specifically analyze the projection network by examining the weights of each patient-specific dense layer within this network.
-This analysis allows us to determine the contribution of each brain region in the common space.
-As presented in Tab.\ref{tab weight}, our findings indicate that, for most patients, the Superior Temporal Lobe exhibits the highest mapping weight among all regions, consistent with the results obtained using the IG method.
+The Integrated Gradients (IG) method evaluates the contribution of data from each brain region across all layers of the network.
+In contrast, a more focused analysis can be performed by examining the weights of the participant-specific dense layers within the projection network.
+This approach enables us to determine the contribution of each brain region in the common space.
+To identify the most influential brain regions, we analyzed the dense layer weights across all participants and visualized the regions with the highest weights on the brain surface in Fig. \ref{hist_table_lobe}, separated by task.
+The figure reveals that, for most participants, the Superior Temporal lobe exhibits the highest weights in the Singing vs. Music task, while the Postcentral lobe shows the highest weights in the Move vs. Rest task.
+These findings align closely with the results obtained using the IG method, further highlighting that the model is capable of identifying task-specific informative brain regions.
+This interpretability is crucial for understanding the neural mechanisms underlying each task, as it provides insights into how specific brain regions contribute to classification performance.